omundy/learn-computers/topics-command-line.md

 ### Creating and editing files

 Excellent!
-Now, the final section, we'll create and run a Python script with Vim:
+Now, in our final section, we'll create and run a Python script with Vim:

 ```bash
 pwd # confirm you are still in <username>/test
 vim hello.py # create a plain text file with the .py extension
 ```

-In the Vim editor, press `i` to enter insert mode, and add the following code to the file:
+In the Vim editor, press `i` to enter insert mode, and paste or type the following code in the file:

 ```python
 string1 = "I"